saroarjahan/gab_reddit_hate_speech_dataset/README.md

 # Gab and Reddit hate speech Dataset

-This repository contans gab and reddit dataset originated from: https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech
+This repository contains Gab and Reddit dataset originated from: https://github.com/jing-qian/A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech

-Here I have only sorted those dataset file with annotation.
+Here I have only sorted these datasets with annotation.
 0 = not hate, 1 = hate

-if you use this dataset please cite their original work.
+If you use this Dataset, please cite their original work.

 @article{qian2019benchmark,
   title={A benchmark dataset for learning to intervene in online hate speech},